rahulkhorana/PolyatomicComplexes/paper.md

 4. QuantumComplex: inherits from AbstractComplex and leverages the B3LYP functional and DFT to provide highly accurate chemical information.
 5. QuantumWavesComplex: inherits from QuantumComplex and provides long-range interactions and information about quantum wavefunctions.
 6. Datasets: The general datasets API currently supports the ESOL, photoswitches, FreeSolv, and Lipophilicity datasets.

-These can be leveraged for a wide variety of molecular machine-learning experiments.
-The current API can be applied to small-molecule drug discovery, prediction of biochemical properties, molecular characterization, similarity-searching, and structure-activity modeling.

 The software is modular, extensible, and written in Python.
 It supports input from standard molecular formats and returns representations and features suitable for use with ML libraries.